FMFigueroa/FMFigueroa/README.md

 # About me
 Hi there, I'm an Electronic Engineer with experience in project managment, I'm trying to make a career switch towards software development.
-I have been working on a wide variety of projects, ranging from websites to blockchain systems.I hope you enjoy all my content and can help you with new ideas, design without limits ..!
+I have been working on a wide variety of projects, ranging from websites to blockchain systems. <br/>I hope you enjoy all my content and can help you with new ideas, design without limits ..!
 <hr>
 <h2>📢 Visit me:</h2>
 <a href="https://www.linkedin.com/in/felix-manuel-figueroa-3b91551b/">Linkedin